Brakeman: Germany

 In Germany, the brakemen occupied brakeman's cabins on several or even all wagons in a train and would operate the wagon brakes when signaled by the engine driver.
-It was a dangerous and uncomfortable role, especially in winter when it was not uncommon for brakemen to freeze to death in the unheated cabins.

-The function was abolished in the 1920s with the introduction of air brakes, which could be controlled by the engine driver.
+The implementation of air brakes led to the phasing out of brakemen who previously operated manual brakes from brakeman's cabins.
+While the construction of brakeman's cabins ceased around 1925, existing wagons with such cabins remained in use for several decades.
+In Germany, these wagons were commonly seen up to the mid-1970s.

 United Kingdom

-In the UK, "brakeman" was an alternative term for the position more often referred to as the guard, originally tasked with stopping the train if a coupler broke.
+In the UK, "brakeman" was an alternative term for the position more often referred to as the guard, originally tasked with stopping the train from the brake van if a coupler broke.
 As rail lines extended, the guard would apply brakes on downhill gradients.
 With longer trains, the job included notifying the driver (by waving a lamp) that the back of the train had started moving along with the rest of the train, or stopped with the rest of the train.
 As trains were sometimes required to run in reverse, the guard was further tasked with ensuring the tail lamp shone white instead of red in these cases.

-In 1968, with the prevalence of diesel and electric trains where the guard could ride in the rear cab of the locomotive, as well as the rising prelevance of fully braked trains that did not require a separate vehicle for braking, the legal requirement for brake vans was eliminated.
+In 1968, with the prevalence of diesel and electric trains where the guard could ride in the rear cab of the locomotive, as well as the rising prevalence of fully braked trains that did not require a separate vehicle for braking, the legal requirement for brake vans was eliminated.

 United States

-In the United States, the brakeman was a member of a railroad train's crew responsible for assisting with braking a train when the conductor wanted the train to slow down or stop.
+In the United States, the brakeman was a member of a railroad train's crew responsible for assisting with braking a train when the engineer wanted the train to slow down or stop.
 A brakeman's duties also included providing flag protection from following trains if the train were to stop, ensuring that the couplings between cars were properly set, lining switches, and signaling to the train operators while performing switching operations.
 The brakemen rode in the caboose, the last car in the train, which was built specially to allow a crew member to apply the brakes of the caboose quickly and easily, which would help to slow the train.
 In rare cases, such as descending a long, steep grade, brakemen might be assigned to several cars and be required to operate the brakes from atop the train while the train was moving.
 By the start of the 20th century, some local U.S. labor laws noted that enough brakemen would be staffed on every train such that a brakeman would be responsible for no more than two cars.
 Brakemen were also required to watch the train when it was underway to look for signs of hot boxes (a dangerous overheating of axle bearings) or other damage to rolling stock, as well as for people trying to ride the train for free and cargo shifting or falling off.